hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 those two; then, for example, comes name and fame.
 Very few men, unless of exceptional strength, can keep their balance under that.
 People shower honours upon them, and various enjoyments creep in by degrees.
-It is owing to this that three-fourths of the Tyâgis are debarred from further progress!
+It is owing to this that three-fourths of the Tyāgis are debarred from further progress!
 For establishing this Math and other things, who knows but that I may have to come back again!

 Disciple: If you say things like that, then we are undone!

 Swamiji: What fear? "अभीरभीरभीः — Be fearless, be fearless, be fearless!"
-You have seen Nâg Mahâshaya how even while living the life of a householder, he is more than a Sannyâsin!
+You have seen Nāg Mahāshaya how even while living the life of a householder, he is more than a Sannyāsin!
 This is very uncommon; I have rarely seen one like him.
 If anyone wants to be a householder, let him be like Nag Mahashaya.
 He shines like a brilliant luminary in the spiritual firmament of East Bengal.
 Ask the people of that part of the